- Fantastic Team

 You can definitely lose your deposit if you are late on paying the utility bills or if the rent is not paid.
 The landlord will probably have to keep the security deposit in order to cover those debts.

-Unfortunately for many people, pets tend to make a mess of an apartment or a home.
-So if you have a dog or a cat, the chance of your landlord deducting money from the deposit is even bigger.
-Any damage caused by the pet or a nasty lingering smell in the common area can be a reason for a lost deposit.
+If you have a dog or cat, your landlord is more likely to deduct money from your deposit.
+Any damage caused by the pet or a nasty lingering pet smell in the common area can be a reason for a lost deposit.

 Any changes to the framework of the rented property without your landlord’s permission could count as damage, so always think carefully before making any pet structures.